SmallAnt: Internet career

-SmallAnt began streaming on 2 March 2016.
+SmallAnt began streaming on March 2, 2016.
 Some of his first content was inspired by the content creator FearsomeFire.
 On stream, he created levels in the game LittleBigPlanet 3, as well as doing playthroughs of video games.
 He began speedrunning Super Mario Odyssey by joining its first speedrunning tournament and placing third, and continued to speedrun the game.
 He started uploading Super Mario Odyssey speedrunning tutorials on his YouTube channel in early 2018, and started uploading stream highlights later that year.

 SmallAnt first speedran the Minimum Captures category of Super Mario Odyssey after he hit a sub goal on his Twitch to try a new, weird speedrun.
 He continued to speedrun the category, earning former world records.
 He also began to upload challenges such as beating Super Mario Odyssey while blindfolded, or without taking any damage.

 After having some burnout, SmallAnt decided to begin uploading non-Super Mario Odyssey-related content in games such as The Legend of Zelda: Breath of the Wild.
 These videos did better than expected, encouraging him to try out a wider variety of games and content.
 He was among the first to perform a 100% speedrun of Breath of the Wild, a lengthy run lasting many hours that earned several million views on YouTube.
 Later, in 2023, he would beat this record by tens of hours with a second run before the release of The Legend of Zelda: Tears of the Kingdom.

 SmallAnt completed Pokémon Platinum without taking any damage, publishing a video on February 20, 2020.
 On July 4, 2020, he uploaded a video about his pursuit and achievement of the world record in sharpening pencils as fast as possible.
 Later that year, on October 20, he uploaded a Pokémon challenge showing his run of Pokémon SoulSilver in which he could only use Shiny Pokémon, which have only a 1/8192 chance of spawning.
 It achieved 17 million views and is still his most viewed video as of April 2025.
-SmallAnt was the first to catch every Pokémon in the video game Pokémon Brilliant Diamond, doing so less than 48 hours after the game had released.
+SmallAnt was the first streamer to catch every Pokémon in the video game Pokémon Brilliant Diamond, doing so less than 48 hours after the game had released.